-A man from Canberra were indicted with several Drug Charges for importing a large amount of prohibited and controlled drugs by using a systematic and complicated scheme through the use of PO boxes and false identities.
+A man from Canberra was indicted with several Drug Charges for importing a large amount of prohibited and controlled drugs by using a systematic and complicated scheme through the use of PO boxes and false identities.

-The Drug Charges against the man is considered as a preliminary to the charges that the local authorities are planning considering that they are still investigating the set up and network of his drug trade.
+The Drug Charges against the man is considered as a preliminary to the charges that the local authorities are planning considering that they are still investigating the setup and network of his drug trade.

 Drug offences in the Australian Capital Territory are covered by several legislations.
 It includes the Drugs of Dependence Act 1989, the ACT Criminal Code 2002 and the Medicines, Poisons and Therapeutic Goods Act.
 These Acts and legislations are always evolving and continually being updated in order to keep up with the changes in the legal and illegal drug distribution, regulation as well as the drug offences that are incurred in connection thereto.